Type 1 diabetes: Signs and symptoms

-Type 1 diabetes can develop at any age, with a peak in onsets during childhood and adolescence.
-Adult onsets on the other hand are often initially misdiagnosed as type 2.
-The major sign of type 1 diabetes is very high blood sugar, which typically manifests in children as a few days to weeks of polyuria (increased urination), polydipsia (increased thirst), and weight loss after being exposed to a triggering factor including infections, strenuous exercise, dehydration.
+Type 1 diabetes can develop at any age, with a peak in onset during childhood and adolescence.
+Adult onsets on the other hand are often initially misdiagnosed as having type 2.
+The major sign of type 1 diabetes include high blood sugar, which typically manifests in children as a few days to weeks of polyuria (increased urination), polydipsia (increased thirst), and weight loss after being exposed to a triggering factor including infections, strenuous exercise, or dehydration.
 Children may also experience increased appetite, blurred vision, bedwetting, recurrent skin infections, candidiasis of the perineum, irritability, and reduced mental acumen.
 Adults with type 1 diabetes tend to have more varied symptoms, which come on over months, rather than days or weeks.

-Prolonged lack of insulin can cause diabetic ketoacidosis, characterized by fruity breath odor, mental confusion, persistent fatigue, dry or flushed skin, abdominal pain, nausea or vomiting, and labored breathing.
-Blood and urine tests reveal unusually high glucose and ketones in the blood and urine.
+Prolonged lack of insulin can cause diabetic ketoacidosis, the signs of which include fruity breath odor, mental confusion, persistent fatigue, dry or flushed skin, abdominal pain, nausea or vomiting, and labored breathing.
+Blood and urine tests reveal high glucose and ketones.
 Untreated ketoacidosis can rapidly progress to loss of consciousness, coma, and death.
 The percentage of children whose type 1 diabetes begins with an episode of diabetic ketoacidosis varies widely by geography, as low as 15% in parts of Europe and North America, and as high as 80% in the developing world.

 Causes

 Type 1 diabetes is caused by the destruction of β-cells—the only cells in the body that produce insulin—and the consequent progressive insulin deficiency.
 Without insulin, the body cannot respond effectively to increases in blood sugar.
-Due to this, people with diabetes have persistent hyperglycemia.
+Due to this, people with untreated diabetes have persistent hyperglycemia.
 In 70–90% of cases, β-cells are destroyed by one's own immune system, for reasons that are not entirely clear.
-The best-studied components of this autoimmune response are β-cell-targeted antibodies that begin to develop in the months or years before symptoms arise.
-Typically, someone will first develop antibodies against insulin or the protein GAD65, followed eventually by antibodies against the proteins IA-2, IA-2β, and/or ZNT8.
+The best-studied components of this autoimmune response are β-cell-targeted autoantibodies that begin to develop in the months or years before symptoms arise.
+Typically, antibodies against insulin or the protein GAD65,are the first to develop, followed by antibodies against the proteins IA-2, IA-2β, and/or ZNT8.
 People with a higher level of these antibodies, especially those who develop them earlier in life, are at higher risk for developing symptomatic type 1 diabetes.
 The trigger for the development of these antibodies remains unclear.
 Several explanatory theories have been put forward, and the cause may involve genetic susceptibility, a diabetogenic trigger, and/or exposure to an antigen.
-The remaining 10–30% of type 1 diabetics have β-cell destruction but no sign of autoimmunity; this is called idiopathic type 1 diabetes (its cause is unknown).
+The remaining 10–30% of patients with type 1 diabetes have β-cell destruction but no sign of autoimmunity; this is called idiopathic type 1 diabetes (its cause is unknown).